ngonam2403/webscraper-data-stack-ecs/README.md

 ## Code Walkthrough
 - Clone this repo ```$ git clone https://github.com/ngonam2403/webscraper-data-stack-ecs.git ```
 - Deploy on Local: 1 docker-compose file, all-in-one.
 - Deploy on AWS ECS: 2 docker-compose files with 2 ecs-params files.
+We use 2 EC2 instances, a bigger one for Airflow/Postgres/Selenium, and the smaller one for Metabase.

 ```yaml